-- Receptacles must be non-porous. - Receptacles must be cleaned daily and disinfected at least once a week.
-If damaged they must be disposed of or fixed.
+- Receptacles must be non-porous. - Receptacles must be cleaned daily and disinfected at least once a week and between dogs.
+If damaged they must be disposed of.

-6.5 Constant access to fresh, clean drinking water must be provided in a suitable receptacle for the species that require it.
+6.5 Constant access to fresh, clean drinking water must be provided in a suitable receptacle for the species that requires it.

-- Fresh water must be provided daily in a clean container and changed or refreshed as often as necessary. - There must multiple water bowls provided to ensure all dogs have ready access to water.
+- Fresh water must be provided daily in a clean container and changed or refreshed as often as necessary. - At least one water bowl must be provided per adult dog.

-6.6 Where feed is prepared at the premises, there must be hygienic facilities for its preparation including a working surface, hot and cold running water and storage
+6.6 Where feed is prepared on the premises, there must be hygienic facilities for its preparation, including a working surface, hot and cold running water and storage.

-- In establishments where staff are employed a separate hand wash basin with an adequate supply of hot and cold water must be provided for them to wash their hands.
-This must be connected to a suitable drainage system. - Soap and hygienic hand drying facilities must also be available.
+- In establishments where staff are employed, a separate hand wash basin with an adequate supply of hot and cold water must be provided for them to wash their hands. - This must be connected to a suitable drainage system. - Soap and hygienic hand drying facilities must also be available.